-Phius Certified Rater status expires every year on January 15th.
-A Rater who fails to meet the requirements outlined in E-2.1.2 above will be removed from the professional's database.
+Phius Certified Rater credentials expire every three years.
+A Rater who fails to meet the requirements outlined in E-2.1.3 above will be removed from the professional's database.

 E-2.1.5 Phius Certified Rater Re-Activation